Sunday, May 27, 2012

 The discovery would be Alaska and you, - two views, without end

 Summer Wind asked if I would like to borrow a music cassette she always listened to.
 Of course I would.
-That day, a warm sunny Sunday afternoon found us at a banquet for staff and guests of the now defunct Playboy Resort, reduced to a shadow of its former self.
+That day, a warm sunny Sunday afternoon found us at a banquet for staff and guests of the defunct Playboy Resort, a shadow now of its former self.
 But near the verdant golf course and away from the hotel, the gloom was nowhere to be found, and Drew and I enjoyed very much the banquet, especially watching Summer Wind gliding around, serving her brandies and blends behind the outdoor bar, under an enormous oak tree: A Borrowed Cassette:

 A BORROWED CASSETTE